moamel-hashim/agent-show-case/README.md

 # ajax-project

-an AJAX application for Valorant players who want to understand each character abilities and lore.
+an AJAX application for Valorant players who want to understand each character's abilities and lore.

 ## Technologies Used